Skip to Content

 ©kitleong/123RF.COM

-Although El Cortez is a good distance away from the noise created by the Fremont Street Experience, rooms on the front (south-facing) side of their hotel tower are often noisy.
+While El Cortez is a ways from the Fremont Street Experience, rooms on the front (south-facing) side of their hotel tower are often noisy.

 That noise issue is due to a nightclub operating across the street.
 If staying in El Co’s main hotel tower, request a room on the north side, facing away from Fremont Street.